sishuowang/Solutions_Manual_CME2006_MESA2014/notes/acknowledgements.md

 We also wish to thank the following individuals for their contributions:

-- Mario dos Reis: for providing an alternative script for Exercise 5.5 in Yang 2006.
+- Mario dos Reis: for providing an alternative script for Exercise 5.5 in CME2006.
-- Korbinian Strimmer: for contributing to Exercise 6.4 in Yang 2014.
+- Korbinian Strimmer: for contributing to Exercise 6.4 in MESA2014.
+- Klaus Schliep: for help in Problem 9.1 in MESA2014.

 We are also grateful to the following individuals for their comments on an early version of the brochure: